Las Vegas Cannabis Hotel Coming April 2023

 According to the Elevations Nation website: "The Elevated Cannabis Club is a community of the canna curious, adventure seekers, and everyone in between.
 Through sophisticated consumption venues, canna friendly events, and unique member activities, Elevations Nation aims to be an industry leader in cannabis, hospitality assimilation."
 Awkward grammatical construction on the part of the Elevations peeps, but we get the point.

-Beyond Las Vegas
+Las Vegas Cannabis Hotel

-While many details of The Lexi remain undetermined—or at least unanswered—clues can be learned from sister property the Clarendon in Phoenix.
 Those fantasizing about poolside pot seshes (we can imagine the Blunts & Boops promo posters flashing on the display panels in the lobby now) or consumption lounge partying with strangers must update their expectations of The Lexi.

-Rizk shared plans to open cannabis-friendly hotels like The Lexi in several major California cities, including Los Angeles, Palm Springs, and San Diego.
+Elevations Hotels and Resorts plans to open cannabis-friendly hotels like The Lexi in several major California cities, including Los Angeles, Palm Springs, and San Diego.